 In payments, there are many innovations and players that are creating great disruption and, to be more precise, that are mashing up the multiple forces of disruption, to drive great change throughout payments, but perhaps none so powerful as to be put in the black swan category.
 Smartphones, cloud computing, data and the new business models brought about by MasterCard and Visa’s decision to go public, are all major developments that are changing the face of payments as we know it, but certainly were neither unexpected nor unpredicted.

 So, will there be a black swan in payments?

 Well, it is a bit of a weird question since the notion of a black swan is that you aren’t supposed to see it coming.
-Nevertheless, I think that the answer to the question is … yes, there certainly are.
-And, one of them has an Apple logo around its slender neck.
+Nevertheless, I think that the answer to the question is … yes, there certainly might.
+And, one of the potential examples has an Apple logo around its slender neck.